sissaschool/lograptor/doc/lograptor.rst

     Quiet; do not write anything  to standard output.
 Exit immediately with zero status if any match  is found, even if an error was detected.

+.. option:: -s, --no-messages

+    Suppress error messages about nonexistent or unreadable files.
+Equivalent to -d 0.

 Output Data Control
 -------------------